-MUNCHKIN: X-Men Edition is based on the same game play found in the MUNCHKIN: Marvel Edition game, Super Munchkin, and dozens of Munchkin expansions and accessories.

-When integrating MUNCHKIN: X-Men Edition into any Munchkin set, use the combining rules from Munchkin 7 -Cheat With Both Hands as a guide.
-You can always download the most up-to-date version of those rules, and all others, at munchkin.siaames.com/rules.
+Munchkin Teenage Mutant Ninja Turtles is based on the same game play found in the original Munchkin game, Super Munchkin, and dozens of Munchkin expansions and accessories.
+When integrating Munchkin Teenage Mutant Ninja Turtles into any Munchkin set, use the combining rules from Munchkin 7-Cheat With Both Hands as a guide.
+You can always download the most up-to-date version of those rules, and all others, at munchkin.sjgames.com/rules.